-If you’re considering an emerald-cut engagement ring, here’s why 1ct is often the most intentional choice.
+If you’re considering a 1ct lab-grown emerald-cut engagement ring, here’s why this combination is one of the most intentional choices in modern engagement design.

 What Makes Emerald-Cut Diamonds Different